-- should update its registration and apply to the ATO for endorsement under the new DGR category for community sheds.
+- should update its registration and apply to the ATO for endorsement under the DGR category for community sheds.

 Updating your community shed's charity registration and applying for DGR endorsement